Person of interest identified in cold case

 Payne is believed to have had "close ties" and sometimes stayed at a residence on Rollins Street, Mehl said.
 He was also a patron of J.D.'s Lounge, which is one of the bars in Punta Gorda Flahive frequented prior to her disappearance.
 Mehl stated Payne "did associate and was familiar with Christine Flahive."

 An obituary in the Sun archives stated Payne was from Arcadia and died in Bradenton on Nov.
 19, 2011, at age 49.
-Detectives said Tuesday he passed away in a hospital of natural causes.
+Detectives said Tuesday he died in a hospital of natural causes.

 In DeSoto County court records, Payne has a smattering of traffic infractions and a few misdemeanor convictions, as well as a felony DUI hit and run case in 1999, for which he served 11 months in jail.
 He was arrested for a burglary and grand theft case in 2009 but died before it was prosecuted.